 Especially if you’re a part time student where you aren’t eligible for a concession Opal card, you’re spending around $13 a day to get to your destination and back home.
 If you’re taking the bus or train twice a day all week, you’ll see how much it adds up.
 It’s just the reality of our public transport system.

 After a night out on the town and ten drinks later, you’re craving some greasy Maccas.
 When you’re drunk, handling money doesn’t always go to plan.
 Same as eating out, spending money on food is just one of those things that chews away your income more than you think at the time.
-Most bank apps now let you see where all your money is going, and if you’re spending over $200 on eating out, might want to reevaluate that.
+Most bank apps now let you see where all your money is going, so if you’re spending over $200 on eating out, might want to re-evaluate that.

-Most of us have use Spotify for free (or use someone else’s Premium).
+Most of us use Spotify for free (or use someone else’s Premium).
 But if you’re like me, you’ve been tempted by the great advantages of Spotify Premium.
 There’s a circulation of memes around the ‘types of people’ who pay for Spotify Premium where they jokingly express that they must be super wealthy to go ahead and pay for a membership.
 But if you’re a student, you can get a sweet discount.

 Coupons are a fantastic way to save money on a night out whether it’s dinner with a friend or staying at a hotel for a few nights.
 But, couponing irresponsibly is where you’ll start to lose money.
 You become tempted by all those deals, and you think everything you’re purchasing is actually you saving money.
 The reality is you’re spending on more than what you planned on and for things you don’t need.
 If it’s a special occasion and you’re taking your best friend out for high tea for their birthday, stick to the high tea options and close that tab immediately before you purchase a trampolining group session.